willtaylor072/Will_Taylor_FPM_4YP-main/README.md

 For natural samples phase image can be really useful to see 3D structure of sample (especially when attenuation is low)

+USEFUL GITHUB COMMANDS
+git reset --hard origin/main    # Pulls the main repo regardless of any mess in the current working tree (overriding current device)

 #############################################